-The night before we explored Elgin, we dined on lettuce.
+The night before we explored restaurants in Elgin Illinois, we dined on lettuce.

 Lettuce and water*.

 That’s all we would allow ourselves, because the next day our agenda included four restaurants, one of which was a buffet, one tap room, a farmer’s market, and a pop-up dinner.

 You might say it was a “full” schedule.

 *This might be a slight exaggeration.
 But you get the point.

 We woke up famished, but we still had the presence of mind to put a cooler in the car for the tons of leftovers we’d have.
 We knew there was no possible way we could eat everything.

 We were wrong.

 As a gourmet (me) and a gourmand (Jim), dining out is one of our favorite things to do.
 Plus, I’ve hosted nearly a hundred food- and drink-focused events in the Chicago area.
 You might say we know a thing or two about ingesting and imbibing.

 Explore Elgin knows this, which is why they invited us to eat and drink our way through their City in the Suburbs.
 And oh, boy, did we ever.